The Sonic 2 Beta Page

 As of September 6, 2006, Simon left the scene for good.
 He handed full control of the site over to LocalH, who continued to administer the site for the foreseeable future.
 This prompted the site to be renamed to The Sonic 2 Beta Page.
 As Simon's server could no longer be used, Sazpaimon offered to host the site on his own server.

 Upon gaining control of the site, LocalH appointed Tweaker as the third forum administrator, and in LocalH's punctuated absence Tweaker found himself running the forums.
-He appointed several moderators to help ease the burden, though he continues to intervene regularly.
+He appointed several moderators to help ease the burden, though he continued to intervene regularly until the page's discontinuation.

 Second Member Cleanout